pottereric/pottereric.github.com/_posts/2015-01-19-ScriptCS-Arduino-controlled-Nerf-gun.markdown

 [![](/img/posts/ScriptCS-Arduino-controlled-nerf-gun/Arduino.JPG)](/img/posts/ScriptCS-Arduino-controlled-nerf-gun/Arduino.JPG)

-One problem that I had was that the motor drove the CD tray with a rubber band.
+One problem that I encountered was that the motor drove the CD tray with a rubber band.
 If I put the full 24V on the motor immediately, the band would often slip.
 So what I decided to do was use the PWM functionality of ScriptCS-Arduino to spin the motor slowly at first and then accelerate.
 The made the motor spin much more reliably.

 <script src="https://gist.github.com/pottereric/a95a3f9925e28bab72fb.js"></script>